sutta » mn » Majjhima Nikāya 14

 Attamano mahānāmo sakko bhagavato bhāsitaṁ abhinandīti.

-Satisfied, Mahānāma the Sakyan was happy with what the Buddha said.
+Satisfied, Mahānāma the Sakyan approved what the Buddha said.

 Cūḷadukkhakkhandhasuttaṁ niṭṭhitaṁ catutthaṁ.